Ann-Maria-Jaison/Phishing-Email-Analysis/README.md

 ## 📁 Files in This Repo

 - `README.md` – This analysis report
-- `phishing_sample.txt` – The copied sample phishing email content
+- `phishing mail.txt` – The copied sample phishing email content

 ---